“Nobody can teach you how to make the perfect cup of tea. It just happens over time. Wearing cashmere helps, of course”.

 Strange how a teapot can represent at the same time the comforts of solitude and the pleasures of company

 These instructions are a general guide for making the Tea that comes from the plant Camellia Sinensis.
 All Tea is from this plant and other herbal, fruit, or fragrant mixes are called Infusions or Tisanes.
-Five types of Tea vary in colour, taste, aroma, appearance, and flavour depending on the region, rainfall and climatic conditions of where the tea plants are grown.
+There are five types of Tea from the Camellia Sinensis plant that vary in colour, taste, aroma, appearance, and flavour depending on the region, rainfall and climatic conditions of where the tea plants are grown.
 Tea is categorised by how much the Tea leaves have been oxidised or fermented.
 The farmers expose the Tea leaves to the air to bring out particular flavours and aromas from the leaves.

 The essence of the enjoying of tea lies in appreciation of its color, aroma, and flavor, as well as the principles of its preparation: refinement, simplicity, and cleanliness.Cai Xiang